 First Kneading

-- Place in a bowl, cover and let rise until tripled in bulk.
+Place the dough in a bowl, cover and let rise until tripled in bulk.

-- Place the dove in the special pan and let rise 3-4 hours or until doubled.
+Place the dove in the special pan and let rise until doubled.
+Or use a lightly buttered loaf pan or high sided cake pan.
+Shape the dough for the pan.

-- Brush the risen bread with a sugar glaze, top with almonds and pearl sugar.
+Brush the risen bread with the sugar glaze.

 What can you use as a filling for Italian Easter Bread?

-Usually these Italian sweet breads are filled with candied fruit or raisins, and since a few members of my family don’t like candied fruit and the other couple don’t like raisins, chocolate chips won.
+Usually these Italian sweet breads are filled with candied fruit or raisins, but since a few members of my family don’t like candied fruit, and the other couple don’t like raisins.
+Chocolate chips won.
+Or you could make it plain and add a teaspoon of vanilla extract if you prefer.

-In Italy you can purchase these delicious sweet breads with chopped chocolate or chips and also covered with melted chocolate!
+In Italy you can purchase these delicious sweet breads with chopped chocolate or chips, orange peel and also covered with melted chocolate!
 Which I have to say is one of my favourites!

 How to store the Easter Bread